jere-mie/vgdc-constitution/Executive.md

 ## §2 President

-1. The President of the VGDC (hereinafter "President") shall be position elected every 1 year by the membership of the VGDC by ballot returned not later than the 5th of May in that year, but may be sooner as the Board may demand when the position may be vacant.
+1. The President of the VGDC (hereinafter "President") shall be position elected every 1 year by the membership of the VGDC by ballot returned not later than the 5th of April in that year, but may be sooner as the Board may demand when the position may be vacant.
 2. The procedures for the election of the position of President are detailed below.
 3. The President shall have the following duties and authorities, and shall take due care in the exercise thereof:
     - To be the Head of the VGDC,